trufflesuite/trufflesuite.com/public/docs/advanced/commands.md

 ### develop

-Open a console with a local TestRPC
+Open a console with a development blockchain

 ```shell
 truffle develop
 ```

 Spawns a local development blockchain, and allows you to interact with contracts via the command line.
-Additionally, many Truffle commands are additionally available within the console (without the `truffle` prefix).
+Additionally, many Truffle commands are available within the console (without the `truffle` prefix).

 If you want an interactive console but want to use an existing blockchain, use `truffle console`.